mx-psi/tfg/text/CompSci/04-shor.md

 :::{.lemma}
 [@NielsenQuantumComputationQuantum2010; thm.
 A4.13]

-Let $N$ be an odd positive composite integer.
+Let $N$ be an odd positive composite integer with more than one prime factor.
 Then, if $x$ is sampled uniformly from $U(\ZZ_N)$ and $r = \operatorname{ord}_{U(\ZZ_N)}(x)$ we have
 $$P[r \text{ is odd or } x^{r/2} \equiv_N -1] \leq \frac13.$$
 :::